 Absentee mail-in voting is permitted in the Northwest Territories.
 Recent legislative changes now allow absent electors to apply for absentee ballots up to 14 days prior to the issue of the writ.
 The application period for absentee ballots now concludes on the 10th day before election day.
-In correspondence with the Chief Electoral Officer, it was confirmed that the Office of the Chief Electoral Officer intends to re-establish an online method for application.
+A recent amendment to the Elections and Plebiscites Act will now allow electors the option to access their absentee ballot through an online platform should they be away for ordinary polling day.
 Absentee ballots are issued after 5:00 p.m. on the final day for receiving nominations from candidates.
 Absentee voters must ensure that their ballots are submitted to the Office of the Chief Electoral Officer before 8:00 p.m. (close of polls) on election day.
-Territorial general election dates are fixed; the next election is scheduled to be held on October 5, 2015.
+Territorial general election dates are fixed; the next election is scheduled to be held on October 7, 2019.